 All complete narratives feature a battle scene.
 No, that doesn’t have to be a literal battle scene, Lord of the Rings style.
 In fact, we should be thinking outside that box altogether.
 One thing I love about Larry McMurtry’s anti-Western novels (especially Lonesome Dove) is that he condenses the gun battles and torture scenes in favour of character conflict.

 I often feel the battle sequence in a movie goes on too long.
 I feel this way about the children’s animation Monster House and also about the Pixar animation Inside Out.
 The former happened because the plot was too thin in general, the latter because a female myth structure should more naturally be shorter.

 WHAT IS THE BATTLE SEQUENCE?

 Not everyone calls it the battle sequence.
-In fact, that is specifically John Truby’s term.
-More traditionally it’s known as the climax.
+I believe this is specifically John Truby’s term.
+More commonly it’s known as the climax.